 Selecting the appropriate moment was a crucial element in historical painting.
 It was the art of translating the erudition of institutions, societies and ancient morals into a powerful image.
 It portrayed the essence of a period and summarized the characteristics of a civilization.
 Jean-Paul Laurens poured the full measure of his talent and erudition into his subjects and succeeded in giving a mere detail the proportions of an historical event, by giving the episode he was illustrating all the significance of an epitaph engraved in stone.
 In a single historical character, he excels in bringing to life a whole epoch like the Byzantine Empire in Saint John Chrysostom and the Empress Eudoxia (1893).
 His sense of detail, his concern for the archaeological accuracy of decor and costumes and a wonderful sense of composition made him an artist who was to become a source of inspiration for directors of epic films and 20th century artists such as R. H. Ives Gammell, who greatly admired the work of Laurens.

 The success of Laurens’ compositions lies in his decisive sense of choosing the right moment in historical tragedy.
-A striking example of such a moment is in his great painting The Excommunication of Robert the Pious (1875).
-The action is in the past, we are shown only the shocking aftermath.
+A striking example of such a moment is in his great painting The Excommunication of Robert the Pious in 998 (1875).
+The action is in the past, Lauren’s depicts only the devastating aftermath.
 The dazed king sits on the throne, his cousin Berthe clutching him in dismay.
 The smoking, extinguished candle, symbol of his excommunication by the church, lies on the floor — pointing to him in mute accusation as the clerics file out of the hall.

 Laurens’ taste for solemn subjects sometimes shifted into the macabre.
 The painter had a reputation for unearthing some “very fine horrors” such as Pope Formosa and Stephen VII (1870), which is indeed a very striking example.
 Purely anecdotal, this painting illustrates the trial of the predecessor of a pontiff of the high Middle Ages.
 The corpse of the deceased Pope has been exhumed and placed on the Roman throne for the occasion.
 Its graphic verisimilitude makes it an example of morbid realism.
 Laurens’ ability to capture a moment of dreadful revelation is confirmed in Francisco Borgia Before the Coffin of Isabelle of Portugal (1876) where Borgia is so profoundly affected by the sight of the decomposing body of the sovereign, renowned for her beauty, that he later renounces the world and enters the Jesuit order.